 "The biggest obstacle is a pretty easy one: our own egos as landowners," said Perleberg, who has written stewardship plans for others within the Sentinel Landscape in his role as a private forestry consultant.
 "We don't want change.
 We don't look forward.
 We don't look at the health of the forest.
-We look at what we want, and we want big, fat over-mature trees."
+We look at what we want, and we want big, fat over-mature trees.
+It's human nature.
+It is wrong, but that's what we want."